Killing of Tamir Rice: Shooting

-A 9-1-1 caller, who was sitting in a nearby gazebo, reported that someone, possibly a juvenile, was pointing "a pistol" at random people at the Cudell Recreation Center.
-The caller twice said that the gun was "probably fake".
-According to police spokesmen, it was initially unclear whether or not that information had been relayed to the dispatched officers, Loehmann and Garmback; it was later revealed that the dispatcher had not elaborated beyond referencing "a gun".
-According to one report, the 9-1-1 responder twice asked whether the boy was black or white before dispatching officers to the park at around 3:30 p.m.
-The actual recording of the phone call reveals that the 9-1-1 responder asked whether the boy was black or white three times.
+On the afternoon of November 22, 2014, a 9-1-1 caller, who was sitting in a nearby gazebo, reported that someone, possibly a juvenile, was pointing "a pistol" at random people at the Cudell Recreation Center in Cleveland.
+The caller twice said that the gun was "probably fake."
+According to police spokesmen, it was initially unclear whether or not that information had been relayed to the dispatched Cleveland Division of Police (CDP) officers, Timothy Loehmann (26) and Frank Garmback (46); it was later revealed that the dispatcher had not elaborated beyond referencing "a gun."
+According to one report, the dispatcher twice asked whether the boy was black or white before sending Loehmann and Garmback to the recreation center at around 3:30 p.m.
+The actual recording of the phone call reveals that the dispatcher asked whether the boy was black or white three times.
 The question was repeated after the caller continued describing the color of Rice's clothing.
 The caller then left the gazebo, and Rice sat down in it sometime later.

 According to information reported to the press on the day of the shooting by Cleveland Police Patrolmen's Association President Jeffrey Follmer, "[Loehmann and Garmback] pulled into the parking lot and saw a few people sitting underneath a pavilion next to the center.
 [Loehmann] saw a black gun sitting on the table, and he saw the boy pick up the gun and put it in his waistband."
-Also on that date, Cleveland Deputy Chief Tomba stated, "The officer got out of the car and told the boy to put his hands up.
+Also on that date, Cleveland Deputy Police Chief Tomba stated, "The officer got out of the car and told the boy to put his hands up.
 The boy reached into his waistband, pulled out the gun and [Loehmann] fired two shots."
-According to Chief Tomba, "the child did not threaten the officer verbally or physically."
-On November 26, the day a video of the shooting was released, Chief Tomba is quoted as saying, "Loehmann shouted from the car three times at Tamir to show his hands as he approached the car."
-A Justice Department investigation concluded officer Loehmann exited the vehicle while it was still coming to a stop and fired two shots less than two seconds after opening the passenger door.
+According to Tomba, "the child did not threaten the officer verbally or physically."
+On November 26, the day a video of the shooting was released, Tomba is quoted as saying, "Loehmann shouted from the car three times at Tamir to show his hands as he approached the car."
+A Justice Department investigation concluded Loehmann exited the vehicle while it was still coming to a stop and fired two shots less than two seconds after opening the passenger door.

 Rice died the following day at MetroHealth Medical Center.
-The medical examiner stated that the cause of death was a gunshot wound to the torso, with injuries to major vessels, the intestines, and the pelvis.
+The medical examiner stated that the cause of death was a gunshot wound to the torso, with injuries to major vessels, the intestines and the pelvis.